rollwagen/linux/threading.md

 > kernel mode could not be preempted—even if a higher-priority process became available to run.

 * **Kernel**
-  * [Linux-Kernel-Development]: _"mutex" is a generic name to refer to any sleeping lock that enforces mutual exclusion_
+  * [Linux-Kernel-Development] _"mutex" is a generic name to refer to any sleeping lock that enforces mutual exclusion_
   * _Atomics_: Linux kernel atomic integer `atomic_t` with atomic operations `atomic_inc(&i)` or `atomic_read(&i)`
   * _Semaphores_:
     * [Linux-Kernel-Development] "Until recently, the only sleeping lock in the kernel was the semaphore"